mgeng20/monorepo-template-main/Assignment1/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Xin(Michelle) Geng
 - How many hours did it take you to complete this assignment?
+  Approximately 4 hours
 - Did you collaborate with any other students/TAs/Professors?
+  No
 - Did you use any external resources?
 (Cite them below)
-  - tbd
+  - n/a
-  - tbd
+  - n/a
 - (Optional) What was your favorite part of the assignment?
+  The reading provided an excellent recap of the knowledge in Python I've gained in the course 5001
 - (Optional) How would you improve the assignment?

 # Implementation Logistics